Failure Mode and Effect Analysis (FMEA)

-FMEA stands for ‘Failure Mode and Effect Analysis’ and is a systematic method of looking forward to avoid problems, defects, issues with new designs and new products entering manufacture.
+FMEA stands for ‘Failure Mode and Effect Analysis’ and is a systematic method of looking ahead to avoid problems, defects, issues with new designs and new products entering manufacturing.

 Failure modes are any errors or defects in a process, design, or item, especially those that affect the customer, and can be potential or actual.
 Effects analysis refers to studying the consequences of those failures.